Helio Fred Garcia

 Fred has an MA in philosophy from Columbia University and two graduate certificates in classical Greek language and literature from the Latin/Greek Institute of the City University of New York Graduate Center.
 He has a BA with honors in politics and philosophy from New York University, where he was elected to Phi Beta Kappa.
 He received an honorary doctorate in Humane Letters from Mount Saint Mary College.

 Fred’s philanthropic work is focused on multi-faith and social justice causes.
-Fred is Chair of the Board of Trustees of the Starr King School for the Ministry, Berkeley, CA. In his role as the seminary’s Board Chair, he also serves as a member of the Board of Trustees of the Graduate Theological Union, also in Berkeley.
-He is an International Trustee of the World Conference of Religions for Peace.
-He is also chair of the board of trustees of the Interfaith Alliance Foundation in Washington, DC, and a member of the board of trustees of the New York-based human rights organization Freedom to Marry.
-For ten years he served on the board of trustees of Disaster Chaplaincy Services.
-Fred is immediate past chair and a former member of the Board of Directors of the Friends of the Neuberger Museum of Art and a former trustee of the Purchase College Foundation.
+Fred is chair of the board of trustees of the Starr King School for the Ministry, Berkeley, CA. He is also chair of the board of trustees of the Interfaith Alliance Foundation in Washington, DC.
+He is an International Trustee of the World Conference of Religions for Peace, and a member of the board of trustees of the New York-based human rights organization Freedom to Marry.
+For ten years he served on the board of trustees of Disaster Chaplaincy Services in New York, and for three years on the board of trustees of the Graduate Theological Union in Berkeley.
+Fred is immediate past chair and a former member of the board of directors of the Friends of the Neuberger Museum of Art and a former trustee of the Purchase College Foundation.
 He was named Westchester County (NY) Arts Patron of the Year for 2006 by the Westchester Arts Council.